sscovil/something-awesome/README.md

 In order to prevent uploading private keys, this repository uses a .env file for storing environment variables.

+We list .env as a file type in our .gitignore file in order to make sure that the .env file is never committed.

-For example, if you want to specify the port number, set the `PORT` environment variable like so:
+For example, if you want to specify the port number, you would set the `PORT` environment variable in the .env file like so:

 ```bash
 PORT=8080
 ```

-To manage this, we will install dotenv in the root directory using npm, and save it as a dependency in our package.json file.
-To ensure that .gitignore ignores this file, make sure that .env files are ignored in your .gitignore file.

 Environment Variables Supported:
 * MAILGUN_DOMAIN